k8af/fvtt-buster-Dockerfile/README.md

 ### Maintaining the project
 Feel free to download my docker file and improve the container performance or implement new security features.
 Use the files to test, run and improve your Foundry VTT instance for a better virtual tabletop experience.
-* Please comment or send me a feedback via git email.
+* Please comment or send me a feedback on my git account.
 * next devop stage is to use ansible playbook

 ----